Photo credit: Andrew Neel

 The Italian manufacturer once again hit it out of the park when it decided to design this fantastic camera backpack.
 Developed for the everyday photographer who wants to carry just enough gear to get the shot, but not be weighed down, the Manfrotto Compact 1 is perfectly sized and also correctly priced.
 With a zippered top compartment and an insert for holding a mirrorless camera and up to four lenses, it’s a perfectly serviceable camera backpack that you can feel comfortable will suit many of your needs.
 Multiple inner pockets and dual, side, and stretch pockets will store a water bottle and the base of your tripod.
 There’s little surprise that this more-than-capable compact camera backpack is one of Manfrotto’s top-selling bags.

 Padded compartment fits a 13″ macbook pro or 12.9″ iPad pro.

 Battery run-time: 90 minutes

-15. BAGSMART - Large Camera Backpack
+15. BAGSMART - Water Resistant DSLR Camera Backpack

 Reminiscent of the square backpack design you would see in old British War movies as the Queen’s infantry would trot across some distant battlefield, the BAGSMART Large Camera Backpack is designed to hold a lot of camera gear.
 While the fashionable exterior design won’t scream, “HEY… I’M A CAMERA BAG, COME STEAL THE STUFF INSIDE!”, it will discreetly say, “Hey, I’m a nice looking backpack.”
 With room for a DSLR or Mirrorless class body and 3-6 lenses, there’s plenty of additional space for the usual gamut of camera gear accessories.
 The one unique feature that is not often found in other camera backpacks is the semitransparent zip cover that prevents the camera and your other gear from dropping out when the back panel is opened—a very nice, user-friendly touch.